duckduckgo/duckduckhack-docs/walkthroughs/programming-syntax.md

 ],
 ```

 > For convenience, you can start by copying the contents of the `sections` property of the [`regex.json`](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/share/goodie/cheat_sheets/json/regex.json) file on Github.
-Or copy the whole file for that matter.

 Wondering about special characters, or how to designate separate key presses?
 The full JSON syntax for entering this information is documented in the [Cheat Sheets reference page](http://docs.duckduckhack.com/frontend-reference/cheat-sheet-reference.html#cheat-sheet-json-reference).